Overview

 What do I do if I’m injured at work?

-- Notify your supervisor about the injury and how it occurred as soon as you can
+- Tell your employer about the injury and how it happened as soon as possible

-- File a C-3 form with the Workers’ Compensation Board - online filing is the quickest
+- File a C-3 form with the Workers’ Compensation Board (filing online is the fastest way)

 How To